 Dungeon Siege is a role-playing game sharing many similarities with Diablo.
 It is heavily combat-oriented and emphasizes item-gathering and gradual building up of the protagonist for purely battle-related purposes.
 The game's linear progression is determined by quests that send the protagonist to newer areas.
 Combat is handled in a point-and-click fashion; when the player character fights alone, it resembles the action-based fights of Diablo.
 However, other characters may join the party as well, at which point combat flows in real time, somewhat similarly to the semi-automated party battles of Ultima VII.
 It is possible to build formations and assign basic tactics to the party as well.
 When a character's health drops to zero, it becomes unconscious, and if left alone it will regenerate back to life.
 Other party members can speed up the healing process with spells.
 On the other hand if the enemies keep attacking the character will eventually die, and only resurrection spells can bring it back from the dead.

 Unlike other role-playing games, there are no classes, but characters can improve up to four skills: melee, ranged, nature magic and combat magic.
 Advancing in a skill is done by simply using it.
 The characters become better at melee attacks if they fight with melee weapons, they can master nature magic if they cast nature spells, and so on.
 Using a skill will automatically improve one of three attributes: strength (necessary for melee), dexterity (ranged) or intelligence (magic).

-- "Di Lao Wei Gong" -- Chinese title
+- "Di Lao Wei Gong" -- Simplified Chinese title

 Part of the Following Groups